Ntfombi of Eswatini: Indlovukazi

 In 1986, when he turned 18, Makhosetive was crowned King Mswati III.
 Upon becoming king, as was the custom, he declared his mother to be the Indlovukazi (a title roughly corresponding to queen mother, literally translated as Great She-Elephant) and, as such, joint head of state.
 As queen mother, Ntfombi is seen as the spiritual and national head of state, while her son is considered the administrative head of state.

-The Indlovukazi's image has been widely disseminated in the West since her inclusion in Andy Warhol's portrait series during her exercise of the regency for her son, as one of four Reigning Queens, along with Queens Beatrix of the Netherlands, Margrethe II of Denmark and Elizabeth II of the United Kingdom.